content-manager-sdk/Community/Samples/ServiceAPI/CSharp/SimpleServiceAPIPlugin/ReadMe.md

 	- ServiceStack.dll
 	- ServiceStack.Interfaces.dll
 	- ServiceStack.Text.dll
- - build the MakeReferencePlugin project
+ - build the SimpleServiceAPIPlugin project
- - copy MakeReferencePlugin.dll to your ServiceAPI bin folder
+ - copy SimpleServiceAPIPlugin.dll to your ServiceAPI bin folder
  - add the XML below to the hptrim.config file in your ServiceAPI folder

 ## NOTE for HPE CM 8.x users